Poet

 What would you say to someone who doesn't "get" poetry (like me), but who wants to?
 I just find so much of it abstract and inaccessible, but want to learn how to appreciate it.

-Asked by busterune about 10 years ago
+Asked by busterune over 10 years ago

 Good question.